Xixiao007/vagrant-devbox/README.md

 ## To-DO

 - add Ant to playbook
-- make bash script idempodent
+- make bash script idempotent or use tag to run?